yumium/tech_notes/C++/A gentle introduction to C++.md

 }
 ```

-Evaluates head and compare with constants top-down.
-It "falls through" with break statements.
+- Evaluates head and compare with constants top-down.
+- Matches the first case and executes the code block.
+It "falls through" with break statements (will flow into default clause too)
+- Each `case` keyword must be followed by a constant expression, not variables.
+If you want ot use variables, use `if` statements
+- The `default` clause is executed (if it exists) when no case is matched